 Access to the InstaVolt network is made via contactless-enabled credit/debit card or through the InstaVolt app.
 Payment is taken from the account linked to the card after the charge.

 Should the user have no contactless-enabled bank card, they can call a freephone number displayed on the unit and activate/pay for the charge over the phone.

 All InstaVolt points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points operated by InstaVolt.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

-InstaVolt installs, runs, and maintains ChargePoint units, which it operates on an ‘open charger’ model.
-The Basingstoke-based firm aims to make charging quick and easy, providing a system that is already set-up for any future UK Goverment legislation regarding accessability.
+InstaVolt installs, runs and maintains ChargePoint units, which it operates on an ‘open charger’ model.
+The Basingstoke-based firm aims to make charging quick and easy, providing a system that is already set-up for any future UK Government legislation regarding accessibility.